- BCCC Salon

 - Institutional Effectiveness

 - Student Life

-What fees are covered by the Beaufort Promise program?
+What fees are covered by the Beaufort Promise Scholarship?

-What programs are covered by the Beaufort Promise?
+What programs are covered by the Beaufort Promise Scholarship?

 All programs through our Division of Nursing and Allied Health, Division of Arts and Sciences, and Division of Business, Industry and Public Services are covered.
-Initial certification programs through the Division of Continuing Education such as Nurse Aide I, CDL Truck Driving, Manicuring, HVAC Technician, Phlebotomy, Real Estate Pre-License and other 50+ hour programs are covered.
+Students may choose up to two college credit programs of study.
+Special credit students must take 9 credits or more and be residents of Beaufort, Hyde, Tyrrell or Washington Counties.
+Initial certification programs through the Division of Continuing Education such as Nurse Aide I, CDL Truck Driving, Manicuring, HVAC Technician, Phlebotomy, Real Estate Pre-License, and other 50+ hour programs are covered.